 Reality television was born from the concept, “what is the craziest task I can ask you to do and how much do I have to pay you to do it??”
-Nowadays, people don’t even have to get paid, they just want more followers, or they want to be on television and “be famous!”
+Nowadays, people don’t even have to get paid; they just want more followers or want to be on television and “be famous!”
 If only it was this easy for dogs.

 WHAT are you asking the dog to do and how difficult is the task you are asking of them?

 Are there other distractions?
 Are you asking them to sit but not realizing the concrete below is very hot?
 Are you asking them to come to you to go inside when there is so much FREEDOM and smells outside?

 AND how much you’re willing to pay for the said task?